A Day Out at Blenheim Palace

 Despite there being plenty of indoor activities at Blenheim, we’d recommend visiting Blenheim in the sunshine so that you can explore their tranquil gardens in all of their beauty.
 There are five guided walking routes you can follow including the formal gardens, the lake, the pool and the park perimeter.
 In August, you can even hop in a rowing boat to explore the palace gardens along the river running through the estate.
 Get lost in the Marlborough maze, which is 2 miles long!
 You could also start a treasure hunt and begin the Where’s Wilf trail around the grounds for a youngster’s version of Blenheim’s history.
 If you’re a nature lover, you have to visit the Butterfly House, home to butterfly species from all over the world.

-If you’re looking for foodie heaven in the Cotswolds, make sure to visit the Blenheim Palace Autumn Festival from the 24th – 26th September & 1st – 3rd October.
-New for this year celebrate Harvest with our food market, dragon maze trail, live music, family games, entertainment and much more!
+If you’re looking for foodie heaven in the Cotswolds, make sure to visit the Blenheim Palace Autumn Festival from the 30th September – 1st October.
+With a bounty of activities, workshops and speakers, it’s a great day out for the whole family.

 Where to Stay for Blenheim Palace